-There are lingering questions about how much the mysterious knee injury contributed to the Ducks' loss at Stanford last Thursday.
-Oregon doesn't discuss injuries, and the sophomore quarterback hasn't been specific about what's going on.
+There are lingering questions about how much the mysterious knee injury contributed to the Ducks' 26-20 loss at Stanford last Thursday.
+Oregon (8-1, 5-1 Pac-12) doesn't discuss injuries, and the sophomore quarterback hasn't been specific about what's going on.

 Mariota remains a Heisman Trophy hopeful with a stellar season thus far.
-He's completed 63.3 percent of his passes for 22 touchdowns with no interceptions.
-And he's ranked second on the team with 495 yards rushing with nine additional TDs.
+He's completed 63.3 percent of his passes for 22 touchdowns with no interceptions, and he's second on the team with 495 yards rushing and nine additional TDs.

 He has gone 327 attempts without an interception, an ongoing Pac-12 record that dates to last year.

-''My knee is what it is.
-I'm not going to use that as an excuse,'' he told reporters after practice.
+"My knee is what it is.
+I'm not going to use that as an excuse," he said.

-Mariota is believed to have injured his knee in the Ducks' 42-14 victory over UCLA, and he played the second half with a brace.
+Mariota is believed to have injured his knee in a 42-14 victory over then-No. 12 UCLA on Oct.
+26, and he played the second half with a brace.
 He wore a brace throughout the game at Stanford.

 He was practicing this week with the first team, again wearing a brace.
 Backup Jeff Lockie worked out with the second team.

-The loss to Stanford dropped Oregon from No. 2 to No. 6 in the AP rankings and all but ended the Ducks' bid for a spot in the BCS championship game.
+The loss to Stanford dropped Oregon from No. 2 in the AP rankings and all but ended its bid for a spot in the BCS championship game.
 It was much the same last season when Stanford defeated Oregon 17-14 at Autzen Stadium, effectively shutting the door on both a title game bid and the Pac-12 championship for the Ducks.

-This year, Oregon will need to win its remaining games and hope the Cardinal drop one of their final two conference contests to get back in control of hosting the Pac-12 championship.
-Stanford visits USC on Nov.
-16 before hosting rival California, then finishes out-of-conference against Notre Dame.
+Oregon will need to win its remaining games and hope the fifth-ranked Cardinal drop one of their final two conference contests to get back in control of hosting the Pac-12 championship.
+Stanford visits Southern California on Saturday before hosting rival California, then finishes with an out-of-conference matchup against Notre Dame.

-''Our guys believe 100 percent in our process,'' Ducks coach Mark Helfrich said. ''We got beat by a very good team.
+"Our guys believe 100 percent in our process," coach Mark Helfrich said.
+"We got beat by a very good team.
 You look at what you did well and you look at what you didn't do well, and you try, obviously, to do more of the former than the latter.
-And move on.''
+And move on."